Efficient Video Prediction via Sparsely Conditioned Flow Matching: Method

-\textbf{Sampling Speed.} A common issue of models based on denoising processes is the sampling speed, as the network is queried multiple times along the denoising path in order to generate an image.
+\textbf{Sampling Speed.} A common issue of models based on denoising processes is the sampling speed, as the same denoising network is queried multiple times along the denoising path in order to generate an image.
 This is even more apparent for the video domain, where the generation speed scales with the number of frames to generate.
 Some video diffusion models~\cite{harvey2022flexible,voleti2022mcvd} overcome this issue by sampling multiple frames at a time.
-However, the price they have to pay is the ability to generate longer videos.
-We instead propose to leverage the video domain's specificity, that is, the fact that subsequent frames in a video do not differ much.
-This allows to move the initial condition of the ODE from a pure noise to the noisy previous frame.
-More precisely, instead of starting the integration from $x_0 \sim {\cal N}(x \,|\, 0, 1)$, we start at $x_s' \sim p_s(x \,|\, x^{T - 1})$, where $1 - s$ is the speed up factor.
+However, the price they have to pay is the inability to generate arbitrarily long videos.
+We instead leverage the temporal smoothness of videos, that is, the fact that subsequent frames in a video do not differ much.
+This allows us to use a noisy previous frame as the initial condition of the ODE instead of pure noise.
+More precisely, instead of starting the integration from $z_0 \sim {\cal N}(z \,|\, 0, 1)$, we start at $z_s' \sim p_s(z \,|\, z^{T - 1})$, where $1 - s$ is the speed up factor.
 We call this technique \emph{\warm}.
-Figure~\ref{fig:warm_sampling} illustrates the intuition behind this.
-Of course, larger $s$ results in a lower variability in the future frames.
+Intuitively, larger $s$ results in a lower variability in the future frames.
 Moreover, we found that starting closer to the end of the integration path reduces the magnitude of the motion in the generated videos, since the model is required to sample closer to the previous frame.
 Therefore, there is a tradeoff between the sampling speed and the quality of the samples.
-We further emphasise this tradeoff by computing the FVD~\cite{Unterthiner2018TowardsAG} of the generated videos depending on the speed up factor $1 - s$ (see Figure~\ref{fig:s_tradeoff}).
+We further emphasize this tradeoff by computing the FVD~\cite{Unterthiner2018TowardsAG} of the generated videos depending on the speed up factor $1 - s$ (see Figure~\ref{fig:s_tradeoff}).